 Enrique Santoyo-Brito / Herpetology

+Additionally, I am interested in biological and natural history collections, their creation, growth, use, management, and curation.
+I often utilize preserved reptile specimens and associated data in my research projects.
 Currently, I serve as the Scientific Specialist, Fluid Collections Manager at the Illinois Natural History Survey (INHS) located at the Prairie Research Institute, University of Illinois Urbana-Champaign.
-At INHS, I manage and curate approximately 1.3 million specimens of Fish, Crustaceans, Amphibians & Reptiles, Birds, and Mammals. .
+At INHS, I manage and curate approximately 1.3 million preserved specimens of Fish, Crustaceans, Amphibians & Reptiles, and Birds.

 Please browse my site for more information on my research activities and publications.